Salesforce Apex Tutorial for Beginners

 Apex Trigger

-Apex triggers enable you to execute custom apex before and after a DML operation is performed.
+Apex triggers enable you to execute custom Apex before and after a DML operation is performed.

-Apex support following two types of triggers:
+Apex supports the following two types of triggers:

-Syntax of an apex trigger:
+Syntax of an Apex trigger:

 trigger TriggerName on ObjectName (trigger_events) {